 The abstract award winner will receive $500.
 Two runners-up will each receive $250.

-To submit an application for the 2019 award, please email the following information to Dr. Reet Pai (email@example.com) by 3/2/2019:
+Applications for the 2019 award are closed.
+Once we are accepting applications for the 2020 award, please email the following information along with CV to Dr. Reet Pai:

 Date/Time of Presentation: